 Pictures, videos, and illustrations are excellent.
 As a species, humans are more receptive visually than they are with words and letters.
 Our eyes are drawn to images instinctively, for example, a Twitter stream, a Facebook, or a LinkedIn feed, and in general, images are good to use to convey a message.

 There are also many others here on the blog that will say more about this.
 The visual can make a difference to your marketing and communication, there’s no doubt about that.
-Sometimes you just have to remember to set up a framework for the recipient and to work within the framing.
+Sometimes you just have to remember to set up a framework for the recipient and to work within it.

-You cannot think only in terms of images when planning and producing your marketing, because even if you do something that you think is obvious, it may well be misunderstood when others see it.
+You cannot think only of images when planning and producing your marketing, because even if you do something that you think is obvious, it may well be misunderstood when others see it.
 A classic illustration is the issue of the numbers 6 or 9, as most people have seen before.

 This is a classic, particularly on LinkedIn, and of course, there is a clear answer – the creator of the figure has made either a 6 or a 9, so one of the men in the picture is incorrect.
 What the illustration best shows (in my view) is the element that lies with the recipient.
-Here the understanding, perspective or even the attitude can be such that what you want to say is not what the recipient understands.
+Here the understanding, perspective, or even the attitude can be such that what you want to say is not what the recipient understands.

 (Yes, there may be an artist or similar who has written the number on the ground for the purpose that there is no answer as to whether it should say six or nine, but it is very theoretical.
-When you say something, you usually have a goal in mind.
+When you say something, you usually have a goal in mind).

 Framing is a guide